christopherafbjur/sanity-plugin-icon-picker/README.md

 ### Output Format

-You can format the output data in accordance with your front-end project.
+Format the output data in accordance with your front-end project.
 If you're using React you can set the `outputFormat` to `react`.
 If you ommit this option, the output format will be in accordance with every single provider's icon naming convention.

 ```js
 {